Submit News

 Wordsmith

-By day, Mollie Bryan is a Staff Writer for UVA Health Development Communications, and previously, a Strategic Communications Specialist for UVA Health Office of Strategic Marketing and Communication — but much of the rest of the time, she’s a published author of 30 novels and two cookbooks.
+By day, Mollie Bryan is a Staff Writer for UVA Health Development Communications, and previously, a Strategic Communications Specialist for UVA Health Office of Strategic Marketing and Communications — but much of the rest of the time, she’s a published author of 30 novels and two cookbooks.

 “I’ve always done my own writing outside of work,” she explains.
 “It fills my need for creativity.
 But it’s almost impossible for most authors to make a living from publishing books.
 So I need to work, but it’s also important to me that my UVA Health role involves writing something I can feel good about!”